• Skip to primary navigation

 Most employees can alternate their DSE use with other activities such as attending meetings and making phone calls.
 If not, they should have planned regular breaks or changes of activity.

-Just like they are with employees working in a business’ premises, employers are legally required to manage the risks associated with DSE for employees working from home.
+Employers are legally required to manage the risks associated with DSE for employees working from home.

 For employees working from home permanently or over a long period, employers must undertake workstation assessments and provide them with appropriate equipment and training on control measures that may be required following the assessment.

-For employees working in an agile or hybrid way, an assessment is still required and controls may be more aligned with training and establishing good ergonomic principles to place they are work at from time to time..
+For employees working in an agile or hybrid way, an assessment is still required, and controls may be more aligned with training and establishing good ergonomic principles to place they are work at from time to time.

-Eye tests
+Eye tests and glasses

-By law, employers must inform users about their eye test policy and arrangements for the provision of an eye test if a DSE user asks for one.
 Tests should be an eyesight examination by a qualified optometrist or doctor.
 An employer can either let an employee arrange their own test and reimburse them for the cost or arrange tests themselves.

 If a test shows an employee requires special glasses for the screen’s distance, the employer must pay for the glasses.